 Elections Canada is responsible for federal elections.

-Prince Edward Island often has a high percentage of voters, and had the highest voter turnout of any province in Canada in the 2011 federal election.
+PEI often has a high percentage of voters, and had the highest voter turnout of any province in Canada in the 2011 federal election.

 Many cities, towns, and communities in PEI have their own government to direct municipal services.
 Municipal governments include a mayor and town council representatives, all of whom are elected during a municipal election.